 The maximum sized bottle you can take on a carry-on is 3 oz but that does not mean all your bottles have to be three ounces, for example I take a tiny travel perfume that is only 1 ounce and I don’t use shampoo every day so that is typically in a smaller bottle; this way we save precious space for our liquid limit.

-Read more: Travel Tips: Traveling as a Couple
+Read more: Travel Tips: Hair Care

 Don’t be Afraid to Embrace Accessories